napari/docs/docs/plugins/virtual_environment_docs/article-2-deploying-your-plugin.md

 ## PyPI and Anaconda
 Try to deploy to both!
 But for now, try to at least use pip.
-Currently, the built-in napari plugin installer and the napari-hub, will only look at PyPI.
-(This is subject to change in the future.)
-You can always provide your users with manual installation instructions (e.g. if you want to use conda).
+You can always also provide your users with manual installation instructions (e.g. if you want to use conda or have specific dependencies).

 ### Package formats (PyPI)
 **sdist** means source distribution.
 An **sdist** includes all of the files that are required to *build* your package.
 An **sdist** may require specific additional software (e.g. compilers) to actually build.